Chula Vista Water Quality at a Glance

 • Both utilities follow San Diego County Water Authority conservation guidelines and Metropolitan Water District policies

-• Outdoor irrigation typically limited to specific days and times to reduce evaporation losses
+• Outdoor irrigation is typically limited to specific days and times to reduce evaporation losses

 • Prohibition on water waste including runoff to streets, sidewalks, or gutters